Public Assistance Grant Program

 Following a Presidential Disaster Declaration, the Federal Emergency Management Agencys (FEMA) Public Assistance (PA) Grant Program provides assistance for qualifying state and local governments by paying part of the costs of rebuilding a communitys damaged infrastructure.
-FEMA will cover up to 100%, but no less than 75%, of approved project costs.
-In cases where the PA Program provides less than 100% of the approved project costs, the acceptance of financial assistance on the part of the State is contingent upon a requirement for matching funds.
-In such cases, the State will provide the entire required match amount for state agencies and one-half of the required match for grants awarded to local governments.
+FEMA may cover up to 100%, but no less than 75%, of approved project costs.
+In cases where the PA Program provides less than 100% of the approved project costs, the acceptance of financial assistance on the part of the state is contingent upon a requirement for matching funds.
+In such cases, the state will provide the entire required match amount for state agencies and one-half of the required match for grants awarded to local governments.

 In extreme cases of hardship, eligible subgrantees have the option of applying for a waiver of the required match amount.
 Per section 252.37(5)(b), Florida Statutes:

 The Executive Office of the Governor (EOG) may approve a waiver, subject to the requirement for legislative notice and review under s.
 216.177, of all or a portion of the required match for public assistance projects for local governments if the Executive Office of the Governor determines that such a match requirement cannot be provided, or that doing so would impose a documented hardship on the local government, and if the local government applies for the wavier within the first 18 months after the disaster is declared.

 Subgrantees may also request a deferral of payment for their required match.
 In cases where a payment deferral is granted, a schedule for repayment will be developed between the subgrantee and the EOG Office of Policy and Budget.

 Requests will be reviewed with consideration to the following: